harveybarnhard/looperr/README.md

 # looperr
 An R Package for evaluating leave-one-out (loo) prediction error (perr) of linear smoothers.
-Currently only works for local polynomial regression using a multivariate Gaussian kernel and an arbitrary positive-definite bandwidth matrix.
+Currently only works for linear regression and local polynomial regression using a multivariate Gaussian kernel.

 Fast implementation in C++ using stable QR decomposition method.